icodeweb/markdown-blog/README.md

 # Markdown-Based Blog

+## Overview

 This project is a JavaScript-powered markdown blog that dynamically loads and displays markdown articles.
-Articles can be fetched from a GitHub repository or a local directory. uses `marked` library to convert markdown content into HTML
+Articles can be fetched from a GitHub repository or a local directory. uses `marked` library to convert markdown content into HTML.

-### Features
+## Features

 - Fetch and display markdown articles.
 - Load content from a GitHub repository or a local folder.